Our yearly summer festival's biggest aim is to bring renowned teachers and choreographers to

 Due to our waiting list if we don't receive your payment in time, we cannot hold your spot, unfortunately.

-The DEADLINE for transferring the remaining 50% of your workshop fee is
+The DEADLINE for the registration of your chosen week

 We accept Euro and HUF too.

-In case we need to cancel Gangaray Summer 2021 due to COVID-19 pandemic, the registration fees will be refunded.
+In case we need to cancel Gangaray Summer 2021 due to COVID-19 pandemic, the workshop fees will be refunded.

 We have a limited space up to maximum 26 participants per week!